-The University of Rochester Press is seeking manuscripts for its series Rochester Studies in Medical History (RSMH).
+The University of Rochester Press welcomes manuscript submissions for its series Rochester Studies in Medical History.
 The editor of the series is Christopher Crenner, the Hudson-Major Professor of the History of Medicine and Chair of the Department of History and Philosophy of Medicine at the University of Kansas Medical Center.
-Supporting the editor is the assistant editor, Ryan Fagan, PhD, and an advisory board consisting of scholars from leading institutions and programs across the US and abroad.
+Supporting the editor is the assistant editor, Ryan Fagan, PhD, and an advisory board consisting of scholars from leading institutions and programs.
 The series brings together a mix of titles and formats, ranging from monographs by a single author to edited volumes representing multiple authors and points of view.

 The editors seek to bring to readers publications that will advance an understanding of health, illness, and healing in a broad historical context.
 The series promotes work that elucidates the history of public health and health policy, the history of clinical and investigative medicine, and the history of the biomedical sciences and their application to practice, as well as works that deepen our historical appreciation of the cultural and social significance of medicine and disease.